Shadovaine/Shadovaine/README.md

 ### 🔧 What I’m Working On:
 - 📚 Studying for **CompTIA Linux+**
-- 🧪 Hands-on with **TryHackMe**, system hardening, and scripting
+- 🧪 Hands-on with **TryHackMe**, Cybersecurity Path
-- 🔐 Learning about **firewalls, VPNs, DNS leaks, and Linux hardening**
+- 🔐 Furthering my **Linux-Command-Library**, plowing through setting up yml files
 - 💻 Starting to build a **cybersecurity portfolio** right here on GitHub

 ---

 ### 🗂️ Featured Repos Coming Soon:
 - `linux-command-library` – categorized Linux syntax, drills, and notes
-- `bash-scripts` – automation tasks and cleanup jobs
-- `network-watcher` – observations, logs, honeypot experiments
-- `cert-tracker` – roadmap and progress through certs like Linux+, Sec+, etc.
+- `IT-Support-Knowledge-Base` - starting a one-stop place for troubleshooting playbooks for al sorts of common IT issues

 ---